Harry Söderman: Career

 Söderman graduated from the chemical college in Malmö in 1920, studied chemistry in Altenburg in Germany, and graduated as forestry engineer in 1924.
 In the mid-1920s he made a long journey on bicycle, first from Sweden to Istanbul, and further to India, Burma and China.
 He had signed a contract with a police magazine, to which he delivered travelling letters, and during the journey he made detailed studies on how the local police solved their tasks.
 From 1926 he studied forensic science with Edmond Locard, and graduated from the University of Lyon in 1928 with a doctoral thesis on the identification of gun bullets.
-In 1930 he was appointed lecturer in forensic sciences at the Stockholms Högskola.
+In 1930 he was appointed lecturer in forensic sciences at the Stockholm University College.
 From 1934 he contributed with the organization of the police laboratories in New York City.
 Among the notable investigations he was involved in during this period were the 1931 Ådalen shootings, the 1932 Lindbergh kidnapping, the 1933 German Reichstag fire, and the 1939 murder of Gerd Johansson.
-In 1939 he was appointed the first head of the National Laboratory of Forensic Science in Sweden, and held this position until 1953.
+In 1939 he was appointed the first head of the National Swedish Criminal Police Registry and Forensic Laboratories, and held this position until 1953.

 During World War II, he conspired with his international contacts, including Head of German Criminal Police Arthur Nebe, to invade Germany and arrest Adolf Hitler.
 The plan, which would have required some 10,000 British paratroopers, was presented to Winston Churchill who, although initially interested, found it too risky and turned Söderman down.
 During the last part of World War II Söderman was in charge of the education of Danish and Norwegian police troops in exile in Sweden.
 He became famous for his role in the liberation of political prisoners in Oslo 7 May 1945 (while assuming the role of self-appointed vice police chief in Oslo for a few hours), including the detainees at the Grini concentration camp and at the prisons Møllergata 19 and Victoria Terrasse.
 Söderman happened to be in Oslo on 7 May, negotiating with Fehlis, when the German capitulation was announced on radio.
 Fearing the consequence of a vacuum in Oslo, he asked Fehlis for a car and a Gestapo officer with permission to enter the prisons.
 He then drove to Grini, called commander Zeidler and ordered him to arrange an assembly, first for the 5,000 male prisoners, then the 500 female prisoners.
 From Grini he drove to Møllergata 19 and then to Victoria Terrasse.
 He gave the Nazi-loyal police chief Askvig house arrest per telephone, and arranged for Milorg personnel and the undercover police management to take over responsibility.